mantidproject/mantid/dev-docs/source/MVPDesign.rst

 This command will generate nine files including `ExampleModel.cpp`, `ExampleModel.h`, `ExampleView.cpp`, `ExampleView.h`, `ExamplePresenter.cpp`, `ExamplePresenter.h` and
 `ExampleGUIWidget.ui`.

+Additionally, if the flag ``add-tests`` is provided, the script will generate two extra files, `ExamplePresenterTest.h` and `ExampleModelTest.h`, providing basic examples of a testing environment using `GMock
+<https://github.com/google/googletest/tree/main/googlemock>`_ and the `CxxTests <https://github.com/CxxTest/cxxtest>`_ framework that you can extend for development of more
+complex classes.

-An additional file named `main.cpp` and a `CMakeLists.txt` will be generated if the ``--include-setup`` flag is provided to the script.
-These files can be used to build the widget as follows:
+Finally, an additional file named `main.cpp` and a `CMakeLists.txt` will be generated if the ``--include-setup`` flag is provided to the script.These files can be used to build the widget as follows:

 .. code-block:: sh